djbrieck/brieckspro/content/posts/iphone-years-of-support/index.md

 ## first announced date
-This is most critical date for updating timing, but its when this device was announced / released in writing for the first time officially by Apple.
+This is the most critical date for updating timing, but It's when this device was announced / released in writing for the first time officially by Apple.

 This information was sourced from [EveryMac](https://everymac.com/systems/apple/iphone/index-iphone-specs.html) and [Wikipedia iPhone](https://en.wikipedia.org/wiki/IPhone) entries for each model of phone listed.